Baidu Maps: History

+On August 21, 2013, Baidu Maps launched the Baidu Panoramic Map and announced the upgrade of its location-based services business.
+According to Silicon Valley Power, Shen Li, head of Baidu’s LBS business unit, states that Baidu Maps' users have exceeded 200 million.

 Coordinate system

 Baidu Maps uses a variant of web Mercator projection for slicing map data into tiles, with distances expressed in degrees.
-It's associated with an underlying latitude-longitude reference.
-However, the reference uses the BD-09 coordinate system, which adds further obfuscation to the already obscure national standard in China, GCJ-02 (which in turn is defined in terms of the de facto standard around the world, WGS 84).
+It is associated with an underlying latitude-longitude reference.
+The reference uses the BD-09 coordinate system, which adds further obfuscation to the already obscure national standard in China, GCJ-02 (which in turn is defined in terms of the de facto standard around the world, WGS 84).
 Baidu alleges that adopting BD-09 "protects users' privacy".

-The Baidu Maps API documentation specifies that "real" (WGS-84) GPS coordinates must be converted via a coordinate conversion interface.
+The Baidu Maps API documentation specifies that "real" (WGS 84) GPS coordinates must be converted via a coordinate conversion interface.
 An HTTP interface, JavaScript API, Android SDK, and iOS SDK are available.

 The JavaScript coordinate conversion API is demonstrated online by Baidu, but without any reverse (to GCJ-02) conversion capabilities.
 Open source implementations in R and various other languages exist, implemented in a manner much like the reverse GCJ-02 algorithm.

-BD-09's lat-lon coordinates are derived by scrambling a polar version of GCJ-02 coordinates and adding a fixed offset:
+BD-09's latitude-longitude coordinates are derived by scrambling a polar version of GCJ-02 coordinates and adding a fixed offset: